We use cookies to store user settings and preferences on this site. We do not preserve any personal data in cookies.

 What is the Problem?

 A thermoelectric generator can be implemented for stationary conditions to continuously harvest thermal energy.
-The thermoelectric generator can prevent thermal energy from being wasted due to heat flux.
-A thermoelectric generator can respond effectively to both continuous and sporadic thermal stimuli.
-To utilize the temperature difference between the human body and the surrounding environment, previous studies have attempted to integrate thermoelectric (TE) semiconductors into a wide range of material systems such as fibers, thin film, and soft polymers (i.e., elastomers).
+This type of generator can prevent thermal energy from being wasted due to heat flux and can respond effectively to both continuous and sporadic thermal stimuli.
+Using the temperature difference between the human body and the surrounding environment as an energy source, previous studies have attempted to integrate thermoelectric (TE) semiconductors into a wide range of material systems such as fibers, thin film, and soft polymers (i.e., elastomers).
 While each of these device architectures offer unique advantages for wearable applications, elastomers are a popular choice due to their high flexibility and stretchability.
 Primary elastomer-based TEGs with high performance can be designed by encapsulating rigid inorganic TE semiconductors and flexible conductors (i.e., copper films) encapsulated in silicone elastomers.
-The limiting factors in this design are inextensible conductors which hinders stretchability and conformability of the device, the low thermal conductivity of elastomers that lowers the efficiency, and the complex fabrication process with large number of components.
+The limiting factors in this design are non-flexible conductors which hinders stretchability and conformability of the device, the low thermal conductivity of elastomers that lowers the efficiency, and the complex fabrication process with large number of components.
 Continuous powering of wearable electronics and personalized biomonitoring systems remains a great challenge.

 What is the Solution?

-The solution is a novel additive fabrication method that enables development of stretchable high-performance thermoelectric power generators.
-Through this unique fabrication process and synthesis of novel composite materials, the energy harvesting performance has increased by more than 7x when compared to previous manufacturing methods.
-Concurrently, the durability and structural integrity of the wearable is significantly improved as it can go through 15,000 stretching cycles without mechanical or electrical failure.
+The solution is an additive fabrication method for stretchable high-performance thermoelectric power generators.
+Through this unique fabrication process and synthesis of novel composite materials, the energy harvesting performance has increased by more than 7x.
+At the same time, the durability and structural integrity of the wearable is significantly improved; it can go through 15,000 stretching cycles without mechanical or electrical failure.
 This highly stretchable and efficient printed wearable thermoelectric generator system is achieved by 3D printing elastomer composites with engineered functional and structural properties at each layer.
-These high-performance thermoelectric wearables can be used as a source of power for wearable electronics, internet of things (IoT), self-powered biosensors, and so on.
-More recently, they have shown promises in emerging applications such as virtual reality (VR), soft robotics, and haptics.

 Patent Information: